mabftc/iotcar/README.md

 # IoT Car
 Internet-controlled Robot Car (semi-autonomous)

 Below I will describe the project and steps to take.
+This tutorial is designed for beginners in robotics and programming.

 ## Materials
 You'll need the following materials to get started: